jundalisay/superb/content/en/research/mohammad/quran/sura-002j.md

 ---
 title: "Rules on Divorce and Widows"
-heading: "Sura 2j of the Quran Simplified"
+heading: "Sura 2j "
-date: 2022-01-22
+weight: 22
 image: "/covers/quran.jpg"
 description: "Divorced women shall wait by themselves for 3 periods.
 It is unlawful for Muslim to conceal what Allah has created in their wombs"
 ---